TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/CreateNew.rst

 language settings for your site.
 You can also add additional languages for multilingual sites here.

-These settings determine the default behavior - setting :html:`direction` and :html:`lang` tags in frontend as well as locale settings.
+These settings determine the default behavior - the entry point of the site language in frontend as well as locale settings.

+You can choose

+1.  to create a new language defining all values by yourself (:guilabel:`Create new language`)
+2.  from a list of default language settings (:guilabel:`Choose a preset ...`)
+3.  to use an existing language, if it is already used in a different site (:guilabel:`Use language from existing site ...`)

+Although 3. is always recommended when working with multi-site setups to keep language IDs between sites in sync, 2. is a quick start to set up a new site.

 ..  include:: /Images/AutomaticScreenshots/SiteHandling/SiteHandlingCreateNewSite-3.rst.txt

-Check and correct all other settings as they will automatically used for features like :html:`hreflang` tags or displaying language flags in the backend.
+Check and correct all other settings as they will automatically used for features like the locale or displaying language flags in the backend.

 That is all that is required for a new site.